 GeForce GTX 1050 Ti and Radeon RX 470 support all the latest graphics APIs that include DirectX 12, OpenGL 4.5, and Vulkan.
-GeForce GTX 1050 Ti does not support SLI multi-GPU setup but Radeon RX 470 can be run in multi-GPU configuration known as CrossFire from AMD.
+GeForce GTX 1050 Ti does not support SLI multi-GPU setup but Radeon RX 470 can be run in a multi-GPU configuration known as CrossFire from AMD.
 This means you can run dual RX 470 cards on the same motherboard and double your gaming as well as graphics performance.

 GTX 1050 Ti supports G-Sync and RX 470 supports FreeSync.
-G-Sync and FreeSync are variable refresh rate technologies from Nvidia and AMD respectively, and they prevent screen tearing in games and provides your smooth gameplay without any stuttering.
+G-Sync and FreeSync are variable refresh rate technologies from Nvidia and AMD respectively, and they prevent screen tearing in games and provide smooth gameplay without any stuttering.
 Technically these graphics cards are not VR Ready but Radeon RX 470 is powerful enough to provide you a good VR experience.

 The gaming performance of Radeon RX 470 is certainly better than GeForce GTX 1050 Ti in almost all gaming benchmarks.
 At 1080p both these graphics cards can run latest games on high to very high graphics settings with respectable frame rates.
 The difference here is that the frame rates of Radeon RX 470 have better averages compared to that of GTX 1050 Ti.
 Also in Vulkan and DirectX 12 titles, the performance of RX 470 is way better than that of GTX 1050 Ti.
 The performance of RX 470 is slightly less than RX 480 and you can play older games on it at 1440p resolution also.

 Some benchmarks of GeForce GTX 1050 Ti and Radeon RX 470